Nikita757/ivs-calculator/src/manual/manual.md

 The **C/CE** button operates in two ways.
 By clicking the button normally, it clears the last character.
 By clicking for a longer period, the whole input is cleared.

-The **C/CE** button operates in two ways.
-By clicking the button normally, it clears the last character.
-By clicking for a longer period, the whole input is cleared.

 ## Functions

 * Addition